nappybrainiac/holbertonschool-higher_level_programming/API_Project/README.md

-## This was created to show all the commits of a specific repository.
-It was completed in collaboration with Zee Adams.
+This script was created to displays all commits by date (recent to oldest) of [this  repository](https://github.com/holbertonschool/Betty).
+It was completed in collaboration with [Zee Adams](https://github.com/WaBlueKey).